section-engineering-education/engineering-education/articles/understanding-map-reduce-in-hadoop/index.md

 The MapReduce programming tool can evaluate certain information on social media platforms such as Facebook, Twitter, and LinkedIn.
 It can evaluate important information such as who liked your status and who saw your profile.

 #### Entertainment
-MapReduce is used by Netflix to analyze the clicks and logs of online customers.
+Netflix uses MapReduce to analyze the clicks and logs of online customers.
 This information helps the company to suggest movies based on customers’ interests and behavior.

 ### Conclusion
 MapReduce is an important processing component of the Hadoop framework.
 It is a quick, scalable, and cost-effective program that can help data analysts and developers to process huge data.